renspringlea/cagefree/index.markdown

 # About the data
 - We only include grocery retailers, such as supermarkets and hypermarkets.
 We do not include restaurants, food service businesses, and so on.
 We focus on shell eggs; some retailers include liquid or powered eggs in their online store pages under the "egg" category, and such instances are included in the data.
 However, where retailers include liquid or powered eggs under a separate category, we made no effort to obtain that data.
 We have done our best to remove eggs from animals other than chickens (e.g. quails), though we may have missed some.
-- Data is systematically scraped from online supermarket websites.
-For each country, we have aimed to include all of the major supermarkets in this country.
+- Data is systematically scraped from online supermarket and grocery websites.
+For each country, we have aimed to include all of the major supermarkets and grocery retailers in this country.
 However, this is not always possible; countries like Japan have a very decentralised retail industry, so it is not possible to achieve wide market coverage in those countries.
 Likewise, some countries simply do not have numerous, high-quality options for online grocery shopping, so the data for such countries is naturally low-quality.
-- Currently, we include the following countries: Australia, Canada, India, Indonesia, Japan, Malaysia, Mexico, Nigeria, Pakistan, Philippines, South Africa, Spain, Thailand, Turkey, and the United States.
-We aimed to include China but were unsuccessful.
+- Currently, we include the following countries: Australia, Canada, China, India, Indonesia, Japan, Malaysia, Mexico, Pakistan, Philippines, South Africa, Spain, Thailand, Turkey, and the United States.
+We aimed to include Nigeria but were unsuccessful.
+- Products are assigned to categories (barn, free-range, cage, and so on) automatically using the large language model Gemini.
+We manually check this classification, but errors may still occur.
+Errors will be obvious in the raw data (above), as the raw data contains the original product names.
-- We began collecting data in 2025-05 (May), and we aim to collect data every month or so.
+- We began collecting data in 2025-06 (June), and we aim to collect data every month or so.
 Once a couple of years have passed, and we begin to see changes in the data over time, we will provide visualisations of these trends.